ilyatara/ilyatara/README.md

 Hi there!
-My name is Ilya Tarasov and I'm a beginner QA Automation Engineer.
+My name is Ilya Tarasov and I'm an aspiring QA Automation Engineer.

 My current stack is: Python, Selenium/Selene, Appium, PyTest, Allure.